Hugo Johnstone-Burt: Career

 In March 2012, Johnstone-Burt joined the cast of drama series Tricky Business.
 The following month, Johnstone-Burt revealed that he had filmed a guest role for the soap opera Home and Away.
 The actor called his character, Jamie Sharpe, "a super-creepy stalker guy" and said he had worked a lot with Ada Nicodemou (Leah Patterson-Baker).
 He also appeared alongside Magda Szubanski in the musical drama film Goddess.

 In 2015, Johnstone-Burt continued to appear in his role of Hugh in the third season of Miss Fisher's Murder Mysteries.
 He also had a leading role in the feature film San Andreas, alongside Dwayne Johnson.
 Johnstone-Burt appeared in the Network Ten drama The Wrong Girl as Vincent, the brother of lead character Lily played by Jessica Marais.
 He reprised his role of Hugh Collins in the 2020 feature film Miss Fisher and the Crypt of Tears.
 It was shot on-location in Melbourne and Morocco in 2018.
 The following year, he appeared in Rick Donald's comedy series Australia's Sexiest Tradie.
 In 2023, Johnstone-Burt played Henry Broad in the British drama series Ten Pound Poms.
 He also appeared in the British sitcom Queen of Oz.

 In 2024, Johnstone-Burt appeared in the 7plus series Roast Night.
 He also guest-starred in an episode of the crime comedy drama series Return to Paradise.
+In September 2026, he was confirmed as part of the cast of upcoming comedy series Tough Love.